History of Leeds United F.C.: 1974–78 Jimmy Armfield: rebuilding Revie's team

 Clough was replaced in October 1974 by former England captain Jimmy Armfield, who stabilised the club – Leeds finished 9th in the league – and Revie's old team made one last swansong in the European Cup, reaching the final of the competition after defeating Spanish champions Barcelona over two legs, a team captained by Johan Cruyff.
 However Leeds would lose another European final in controversial circumstances, going down 2–0 to defending European champions Bayern Munich.
 Leeds had dominated the match with Bayern taking the defensive from the outset; in the 60th minute Peter Lorimer had a seemingly decisive goal disallowed due to a dubious offside decision given against captain Billy Bremner.
 This came after both the linesman and referee had initially signalled a goal.
 The referee Michel Kitabdjian also turned down two Leeds claims for penalties, firstly when Franz Beckenbauer handled the ball inside the penalty area, and then when the Bayern Munich captain tripped Allan Clarke in the box after going through on goal.
 In response to these decisions, frustrated Leeds fans ripped out seats at the Parc des Princes stadium and rioted, which resulted in Leeds receiving a three-year ban from European football.
 Kitabdjian never officiated in Europe again.

-Assisted by Don Howe, Armfield was responsible for rebuilding Don Revie's ageing but formidable side, a task which he achieved with some success.
-He retained a core set of players – Paul Madeley, Eddie Gray, Trevor Cherry, Frank Gray, Terry Yorath, Gordon McQueen and Joe Jordan – and complemented them with shrewd purchases such as Tony Currie, Arthur Graham and Brian Flynn.
+Assisted by Don Howe, Armfield was responsible for rebuilding Don Revie's ageing side, a task which he achieved with some success.
+He retained a core set of players – Paul Madeley, Eddie Gray, Trevor Cherry, Frank Gray, Terry Yorath, Gordon McQueen and Joe Jordan – and complemented them with purchases such as Tony Currie, Arthur Graham and Brian Flynn.
 In the four years under Armfield, Leeds played in a European Cup Final, qualified for the UEFA cup, reached FA and League Cup semi-finals, and never finished outside of the top ten.
-However, the board was impatient for greater success and in July 1978 the board dismissed him, replacing him with Celtic manager Jock Stein.
+However, the board was impatient for greater success and in July 1978 dismissed him, replacing him with Celtic manager Jock Stein.